-The company is worldwide, providing products to 73 countries under each of their brand names.
-While the Google trends report shows that Natura searches have been fairly consistent over many years, it is on a slight uptrend.
+The company is worldwide, providing products to 73 countries under each of its brand names.
+While the Google Trends report shows that Natura searches have been fairly consistent over many years, it is on a slight uptrend.

 Created in 1959, Amway is one of the largest and most well-known MLM companies in the world.
 They operate out of the United States and sell a variety of health, beauty, and home products from weight loss formulas, to eye and lip products, to laundry detergent and household cleaners.
-Primarily, these products are targeted towards stay-at-home moms and women in their 20s and 30s.
+These products are primarily targeted toward stay-at-home moms and women in their 20s and 30s.

-The company has several sister-companies which are also MLMs under the name Alticor.
-In 2019, they reported $8.4 bill in sales and show a steady and consistent uptrend in Google Trends.
+The company has several sister-companies that are also MLMs under the name Alticor.
+In 2019, they reported $8.4 billion in sales and show a steady and consistent uptrend in Google Trends.

 Avon is a direct sales company under the name Avon Products Inc. based in London and created in 1886.
-The company is popular for selling beauty, household, and personal products and branded towards diversity and inclusivity.
+The company is popular for selling beauty, household, and personal products.
+It is branded toward diversity and inclusivity.

-They are most popular with women in their 20s and 30s for their makeup and skin products.
+Avon is most popular with women in their 20s and 30s for makeup and skin products.
 The company is popular enough to be a household name, and it’s common for those selling the product to host “makeup parties” or show up at tradeshows to sell the brand.

-In 2019, the company reported annual sales of $5.5 bill worldwide.
-Their Google Trends continues to keep a consistent pace with searches in previous years, though the baseline has declined slightly over the years 2019 and 2020.
+In 2019, the company reported annual sales of $5.5 billion worldwide.
+Amway’s Google Trends continues to keep a consistent pace with searches in previous years, though the baseline has declined slightly over the years 2019 and 2020.

 Herbalife, also known as Herbalife Nutrition, is a company that sells dietary supplements.
 It was created in 1980 in Los Angeles, where it remains headquartered today.
 The company claims many of its products will help users manage their weight and make them healthier.

 As a fun fact, Herbalife has been banned in Belgium as an illegal pyramid scheme.
-Still, the company reported a $4.89 bill in revenue in 2018 and stock market prices are rising.
+Still, the company reported a $4.89 billion in revenue in 2018 and stock market prices are rising.

-Interestingly, the trends for this company seem to be seasonal, as they always have an end-of-year dip in popularity.
-Still, interest spikes fairly consistently towards the first half of the year.
+Interestingly, the trends for this company seem to be seasonal because it always has an end-of-year dip in popularity.
+Still, interest spikes fairly consistently toward the first half of the year.

 - Mary Kay

-Mary Kay is a MLM company under the name Mary Kay Inc, another household name company.
+Mary Kay is a MLM company under the name Mary Kay Inc. It’s another household name company.
 It was created in Dallas in 1963, yet it is headquartered in Addison, TX.
-In 2018, it was reported to be the sixth largest MLM company in the world and continues to rise in popularity.
+In 2018, Mary Kay was reported to be the sixth-largest MLM company in the world and continues to rise in popularity.

-The company primarily sells cosmetic and skin care products to women, reporting an annual revenue of $3.25 bill in 2018.
+The company primarily sells cosmetic and skin care products to women, reporting an annual revenue of $3.25 billion in 2018.
 Surprisingly, the trends for this company are consistent yet low, with a huge spike in mid-2020 that failed to stick.
-This appears to be largely because the company’s main advertising platform is through word of mouth an in-person marketing, rather than online sales.
+This appears to be largely because the company’s main advertising platform is through word of mouth and in-person marketing, rather than online sales.

-Many people know this brand as the classic MLM which sells Tupperware, the name brand plastic food storage containers.
+Many people know this brand as the classic MLM that sells Tupperware, the name brand-plastic food storage containers.
 The company also provides other household products; however, it is largely known for its classic Tupperware.
 In fact, many MLMs took after this company’s business model after “Tupperware parties” became so iconic.

 The Tupperware company is trending up as of 2020 and has maintained a consistent level of searches in previous years.
-The company also reported a revenue of $1.7 bill in 2020.
-Unfortunately, this revenue report is down from $2.2 billion in 2017.
-Though the trends continue to rise, it is indicative that not as many people are willing to purchase the name brand, now seeking other types of food storage containers.
+The company also reported a revenue of $1.7 billion in 2020.
+This revenue report is down from $2.2 billion in 2017.
+Though the trends continue to rise, it is indicative that not as many people are willing to purchase the name brand and are now seeking other types of food storage containers.

 7. Nu Skin

-Created in Utah in 1984 where its headquarters remain today, the brand provides products that are targeted towards individuals looking for anti-aging cosmetics.
+Created in Utah in 1984 where its headquarters remains today, Nu Skin provides products that are targeted toward individuals looking for anti-aging cosmetics.

-Nu Skin reported $2.6 billion in revenue in 2018, making it one of the most successful MLM companies that are in operation as such as young brand.
+Nu Skin reported $2.6 billion in revenue in 2018, making it one of the most successful MLM companies that operate as young brand.

-The trends for Nu Skin are on the uptrend for certain, with the past five years maintaining a strong and consistent number of searches.
+The trends for Nu Skin are on upward, with the past five years maintaining a strong and consistent number of searches.
 In mid-2019, however, it saw a sharp spike in popularity – followed by a short dip – and returned to the previous spike numbers, where it looks like it will stabilize.

-The Jeunesse brand, also known as Jeunesse Global, is an MLM brand created in 2009, popular for selling makeup products with a scientific aesthetic.
+The Jeunesse brand, also known as Jeunesse Global, is an MLM brand created in 2009.
+It is popular for selling makeup products with a scientific aesthetic.
 The brand states that they are “passionate about redefining youth through our revolutionary products and life-changing opportunities.”
 A clear MLM, if you ask me.

-Still, despite their recent founding, they reported $1.1 billion in revenue in 2019.
+Still, despite the company’s recent founding, it reported $1.1 billion in revenue in 2019.
 Google Trends shows a consistent search volume throughout the years.
-The brand started trending down starting in 2017, however, making it an uncertain bet at best.
+The brand started trending down in 2017, making it an uncertain bet at best.
 It is possible that this is because people are prone to misspelling the brand name.

 10. It Works!

-It Works! is a well-known MLM title that provides body shaping products such as their popular body wrap, as well as their line of weight management supplements.
+It Works! is a well-known MLM title that provides body-shaping products such as its popular body wrap, as well as its line of weight management supplements.
 Founded in 2001 with a headquarters in Palmetto, Florida, the brand also has international offices in Ireland and South Korea.

-The brand has shown its age, however, as the trendiness of these types of products has died down over the years.
-In 2019, the brand reported a revenue of $590 mill.
+The brand has shown its age, however, because the trendiness of these types of products has died down over the years.
+In 2019, the brand reported a revenue of $590 million.

-This brand had a strong Google Trends chart in the early 200s, but it’s clear that it is in decline.
-With the exception of a short spike in interest in 2016, the brand has been steadily declining over the years.
+The brand had a strong Google Trends chart in the early 2000s, but it’s clear that it is in decline.
+With the exception of a short spike in interest in 2016, the It Works! has been steadily declining over the years.
 This is a brand that I would stay away from if you are trying to make the big bucks.

 11. Ambit Energy

 Ambit Energy is a gas and electricity provider for U.S. markets that have been deregulated, such as in Texas.
-The brand was created in 2006 in Addison, TX and is currently headquartered in Dallas, TX to maintain its corporate location, and Plano, TX is home to its operations headquarters where their call center is located.
+The brand was created in 2006 in Addison, Texas, and is currently headquartered in Dallas, Texas, to maintain its corporate location.
+Plano, Texas, is home to its operations headquarters where its call center is located.

 This is an MLM brand with a unique offering.
 Before I started diving into different MLM companies through this website, I had no idea that my utility plan could be an MLM.

-The Google Trends for this company are surprisingly low but is centralized in Texas where they provide their services.
-In 2020, they saw a strong spike in interest, but have since climbed back down to their regular level of searches.
+The Google Trends for this company are surprisingly low, but is focused in Texas where it provides services.
+In 2020, Ambit Energy saw a strong spike in interest, but interest has dropped to the company’s regular level of searches.

 12. Telecom Plus

-Not surprisingly, Google Trends in the United States show very little activity for this brand, however, there are spikes of interest.
+Not surprisingly, Google Trends in the United States shows very little activity for this brand, but there are spikes of interest.
 Trends in the United Kingdom, however, are volatile, making any trend-based decision unclear.

-Belcorp is a brand that sells cosmetics and personal care products primarily to women who are struggling with their self-confidence, promising that their products will help promote wellbeing and personal fulfillment.
+Belcorp is a brand that sells cosmetics and personal care products primarily to women who are struggling with their self-confidence, promising its their products will help promote well-being and personal fulfillment.

-Created in 1968 in Peru, the brand operates in 14 places including the United States and has an estimated revenue of $1.1 bill.
+Created in 1968 in Peru, the brand operates in 14 countries, including the United States, and has an estimated revenue of $1.1 billion.

 Trends in the United States are volatile, but the brand has maintained some interest over several years, making it a hit or miss decision based on distributor trends alone.